Atrix256/SampleZoo/contributing.md

 * probably should modify best candidate blue noise generation to use a (1d) grid acceleration structure.
 Or sort the points and use binary search to calculate distances or something.
 * graph: make axis labels instead of using footer text
 * make datacache use file compression (zlib?)
+* look into multithreading the tests & sample generation. data cache would need to be made safe for this.

 ### 1D Sampling Patterns & Tests
 * more irrational numbers such as the silver ratio and the plastic constant.
 Just meaningful irrational numbers though.